mohamedshneshn/mohamedshneshn/README.md

 ### Expense Tracker Website
 - It is a web application that allows users to track their expenses and incomes by adding, editing, and deleting transactions, and see their balance and   also see their expenses and incomes in a chart.
 - A link to the project's GitHub repository [Expense-Tracker-Client](https://github.com/mohamedshneshn/expense-tracker-client),[Expense-Tracker-Server](https://github.com/mohamedshneshn/expense-tracker-server)
+- A link to the project's live site [Expense-Tracker](https://expence-tracker-mohamed.netlify.app/login)
+- The technologies used (MERN stack, plus any others)

 ### Project 2
 - A short description of the project